xyproto/orbiton/README.md

 * The `--pdf-engine=xelatex` and `--listings` flags are used, so `xelatex` and the `listings` package needs to be available.
 A standard installation of LaTeX and Pandoc should provide both.
 * `Render to PDF with pandoc` will only appear on the `ctrl-o` menu when editing a Markdown file and `pandoc` is installed.

-## Easter egg
+## Easter eggs

-Try the Konami code while in the `ctrl-o` menu to start a silly little game about feeding creatures with pellets before they are eaten.
-It's also possible to add a symlink for starting it directly: `ln -sf /usr/bin/o /usr/bin/feedgame`.
+* Press the Konami code keys while in the `ctrl-o` menu to start a silly little game about feeding creatures with pellets before they are eaten.
+Alternatively, create a symlink for starting it directly with ie.: `ln -sf /usr/bin/o /usr/bin/feedgame`.
+* Press `right, down, left` in _quick_ succession followed by either `up` to quit or `down` to save _and_ quit.
+This can be useful for avoiding the painful "emacs pinky".

 ## Recommended symlinks